-Today’s workforce is composed of 42 million independent professionals, and many of those contractors work with small, medium, and large organizations.
-Utilizing independent contractors comes with many benefits including specialized expertise, staffing flexibility, and lower cost.
+Today’s workforce includes 42 million independent professionals—contractors, freelancers, consultants, and more who work with small, medium, and large organizations.
+Including independent contractors as part of your workforce strategy comes with many benefits including specialized expertise, staffing flexibility, and lower costs.

-In order for an independent workforce program to be successful, internal staff, as well as independent contractors, must fully embrace it.
-Securing buy-in can be difficult, however, especially if people are new to the concept.
+In order for an independent workforce program to be successful, however, internal staff as well as independent contractors must fully embrace it.
+But securing buy-in can be difficult, especially if people are new to the concept.
 Here are five tips for improving adoption of your independent workforce program.

 To build a business case, start by defining program goals: is your objective to drive efficiency, save costs, or mitigate risk?
 With clear goals in mind, you can begin to promote your program internally along with the reason you are implementing it, how it works, and how it will benefit the company.

 In order for internal staff to follow along, executives and key stakeholders must first understand and champion your program.
 To obtain this buy-in, include executives and stakeholders from the start and involve them in the process of designing your program.

 When presenting your ideas, be sure to clearly outline why the program is needed, list the benefits it will offer, and share how you will ensure success.
 Throughout the process, ask for and leverage feedback from stakeholders.
 Once they are on board, it will make your job of messaging the new program throughout the organization much easier.

 As part of your independent workforce program structure, include a clear policy for contractor engagement.
 This policy should establish roles, responsibilities, and rules for identifying, engaging, and managing your independent workforce.

 Define a policy owner and make sure there is a streamlined approval process in place to keep things moving smoothly once the program begins.
 If needed, provide additional training for hiring managers or HR staff involved in this process.
 Taking the time to properly educate employees about the program will ensure they fully understand the policy and can pass on their knowledge to others.